 Having said that, before you start looking up international shipping costs, there are plenty of herbal companies in the United States that go the extra mile and make sure all the medicinal qualities are present and accounted for.
 (See my recommendations below.)

-• If you want to drink a tincture, take 1 to 2 ml (20-50 drops) in a 1:3 tincture three times a day.
-(A tincture is the liquid formula of taking herbal extracts; 1 part herb to 3 parts alcohol/water—1:3—is the most common found in health food stores.)
++ If you want to drink a tincture, take 1-2 mL (20-50 drops) in a 1:3 tincture, three times a day.
+(A tincture is the liquid formula of taking herbal extracts; one part herb to three parts alcohol or water (1:3) is the most common in health food stores.)

 If you are planning on taking an herbal supplement without the guidance of a healthcare provider, research the recommended dose.
-Another good guide to herbal supplements: Herbalist Michael Tierra’s Research Center.
+A great resource to learn about herbal supplements and their doses is herbalist Michael Tierra’s Research Center.

 Gaia Herbs has a great range of single herbs as well as multi-herb blends that are made to GMP standard with care to levels of active ingredients and standardization.
 Their website provides plenty of information for a consumer to make a safe choice.

-Mediherb upholds the highest quality of medicinal herbs, creating both single herbs and multi-herb blends giving consumers the ability to find mixes of herbs for specific needs.
-They are manufactured by standards that are above and beyond what is required by GMP.
-When I can’t order from my UK supplier, I turn to Mediherb.
+MediHerb upholds the highest quality of medicinal herbs, creating both single herbs and multi-herb blends giving consumers the ability to find mixes of herbs for specific needs.
+They adhere to standards that are above and beyond GMP’s requirements.
+When I can’t order from my UK supplier, I turn to MediHerb.

-Bioforce is another European manufacturer I love.
-They are most famous for their potent echincea drops.
+A. Vogel is another European manufacturer I love.
+They are most famous for their potent echinacea drops.